 This sort of product analysis allows merchants to make better merchandizing decisions — both in-store and on their website storefronts.

-The most talked about use case for CDPs like Fueled is for personalization of website experiences, as well as other sales/marketing channel experiences like email and SMS.
+The most talked about use case for CDPs and 1st-party attribution tools like Fueled is for personalization of website experiences, as well as other sales/marketing channel experiences like email and SMS.

 Because Fueled captures all of a customer’s interactions with a brand, Fueled can power personalization tools placed on a storefront, or marketing automations that personalize email and SMS content experiences.